Arkeniq/arkeniq.github.io/_posts/2022-06-03-Starting-my-blog.md

 ### Step 4: Getting a domain
-You can just use `<username>.github.io.` as your address but why not get a super cheap top level domain (TLD) for your website?
-I found this super cool price comparison tool called [TLD-list.com](https://tld-list.com/) where you can check domain prices and sort them by popularity or cheapest registration/renewal/transfer cost.
+You can just use `<username>.github.io.` as your address but why not get a cheap top level domain (TLD) for your website?
+I found this neat price comparison tool called [TLD-list.com](https://tld-list.com/) where you can check domain prices and sort them by popularity or cheapest registration/renewal/transfer cost.
 If you want a complete list of available TLDs there's one made by the Internet Assigned Numbers Authority (IANA) linked [here](https://data.iana.org/TLD/tlds-alpha-by-domain.txt).
 Yes, apparently .pizza is a TLD and yes, it costs more than a pizza 🍕 to renew every year, compared to .com which is currently super cheap, at just $10/yr.

 ---